- Filovirus, several subtypes: infects humans and non-human primates. Cause of Ebola virus disease (EVD) also called Ebola hemorrhagic fever.

 - DIC: heparin efficacy is unclear in human Ebola infection.
 Activated protein C (Xigris) has some benefit in the primate model of infection, but is no longer available in U.S. Anti-coagulation protein rNAPc2 has shown 33% efficacy in non-human primate Zaire-Ebola infection.

-- Patients empirically likely to get empiric antimalarials and broad-spectrum antibiotics.
+- Patients are empirically likely to get empiric antimalarials and broad-spectrum antibiotics.

 - Fluid/electrolyte management as possible in setting, taking into account myocardial and pulmonary dysfunction.
 This, especially if instituted early in infection, is likely to be the most important feature that will contribute to survival.